dgerabagi/data-curation-environment/flattened_repo.md

     }, [data]);

     useEffect(() => {
-        // When collapseTrigger changes, collapse all nodes except the root if (collapseTrigger > 0 && data.length > 0) {
+        // C18 FIX: When collapseTrigger changes, collapse all nodes except the root.
+        // Removed 'data' from dependency array to prevent this from firing on refresh. if (collapseTrigger > 0 && data.length > 0) {
             const rootNode = data[0];
             if (rootNode) {
                 setExpandedNodes([rootNode.absolutePath]);
             }
         }
-    }, [collapseTrigger, data]);
+    }, [collapseTrigger]);

     const handleToggleNode = (e: React.MouseEvent, nodePath: string) => {